-For information on recording IEP or 504 meetings, please refer to C-165-P, Use of Recording Devices or Drones.
+For information on recording IEP or 504 meetings, please refer to C-165-P, Use of Recording Devices on Drones.
 For information regarding an initial referral, procedural safeguards, evaluation, or services, parents/guardians should contact the building principal.
-To obtain information regarding an independent evaluation, mediation, child complaints or appeal processes, please contact the Special Education Coordinator and/or 504 Coordinator.
+To obtain information regarding an independent evaluation, mediation, child complaints or appeal processes, please contact the Director of Federal Programs.